ramses-tech/ra/docs/source/full_example.rst

             @user.get
             def get(req):
-                # This is equivalent to the default test for a resource
+                # This is equivalent to the autotest for a resource
                 # and method:
                 req()

+    api.autotest() # autotests will be generated